golde-dev/golde/docs/Config and state mangment.md

 For example there might be resource that is created for each feature/* branch using git template.

+When branch pattern is used, branch is automatically set to the current branch.

 ```json
 {
   "buckets": {